 Spanish horchata de chufa

-- 2 cups water 480ml, for soaking, or more as needed
+- 2 cups water for soaking, or more as needed

-- ⅛ tsp cinnamon or a little more, to taste
+- ⅛ teaspoon cinnamon or a little more, to taste

-- ⅛ tsp lemon zest or a little more, to taste
+- ⅛ teaspoon lemon zest or a little more, to taste

-- 2 tsp sugar or around 1tbsp, to taste
+- 2 teaspoon sugar or a little more, to taste

 - Place the tiger nuts in a bowl and cover with water and a layer above them, around the first 2cups/480ml listed above.
 Place in the fridge and leave to soak for 18-24 hours.